The countryside at Hughenden

 Whilst Hughenden Manor has stories to tell about its Victorian past and role in the Second World War, the tales in the surrounding countryside go back much, much further.
 The hills, walks and woodlands change each season and every type of weather gives a different chapter.

 Take a stroll

 Whether you come to wander the leafy lanes and wide expanses or to admire our champion tree we hope you’ll return throughout the changing seasons.
-Visit by yourself, with family or with your faithful canine friend to explore Hughenden's wider estate.
+Visit by yourself, with family or with your four-legged friend to explore Hughenden's wider estate.
 Follow a downloadable walk from a 1 mile stroll to a 6 mile hike.

 Lined with trees